 In order to create a social media management package, you need to identify the needs of your best-fit clients.

-I am talking about the clients you have worked with before and managed to achieve the best results.
+We are talking about the clients you have worked with before and managed to achieve the best results.

 So start brainstorming:

-• Who are your best clients?
+- Who are your best clients?

-• Which services do you offer them?
+- Which services do you offer them?

-• Which of your services turned out to be valuable for clients in getting better impressions, account growth, sales, and leads?
+- Which of your services turned out to be valuable for clients in getting better impressions, account growth, sales, and leads?

-Once you have the answers to all these questions, see if you can duplicate the similar services and approaches in a monthly package for other clients.
+Once you have the answers to all these questions, see if you can duplicate similar services and approaches in a monthly package for other clients.

 Step 6: Create Your Pricing Package

-Once you know what your best fit client wants, you can easily carve out a package that other clients would also love.
+Once you know what your best-fit client wants, you can easily carve out a package that other clients would also love.

-Look at the pricing packages of WebFX.
+Look at the pricing plan of SocialPilot:

-Sooner or later, you will find clients who won’t like certain aspects of your packages and want to add or exclude some services.
+Although you have mentioned everything in your pricing plan, sooner or later, you will find clients who won’t like certain aspects of your packages and want to add or exclude some services.

 In such cases, you need to have the option of a custom package on your pricing page.